adamtorres/nested-ansible/readme.md

     pip install -r requirements-first.txt --upgrade
     pip install -r requirements-second.txt --upgrade

-## Create a basic inventory.
+## Verify the inventory.

-    cat << EOF > inventory.yml
-    [machines]
-    vm1 ansible_host=192.168.33.10 ansible_user=vagrant ansible_ssh_private_key_file=/home/$USER/.vagrant.d/insecure_private_key
-    EOF
+The included inventory file points to the VM created by the Vagrantfile and tells ansible the user and private key to use.
+If you've changed any of that, the inventory file needs to reflect those changes.

 ## Configure some ansible settings

 The `ansible.cfg` file holds some settings for ansible's behavior.
-I've no idea how important this is, but I just don't like the warnings about which python interpreter is used.
+The `interpreter_python` setting silences the warnings about automatically determining which python interpreter to use.
 The `auto_silent` setting tells ansible to just be quiet about it.
 While not secure, turning `host_key_checking` off just makes dealing with often recreated VMs easier.
 This suppresses the ssh question of `ECDSA key fingerprint is...` when first connecting.
 Another way around it would be to manually connect to each VM and answer the question outside of ansible.
-Maybe.
-I seem to recall it asking after I did so but am not certain if the VM was recreated or if I used a different VM ip.
-The `profile_tasks` callback is just a nice report for each task and at the end to show how long everything took.
+The `profile_tasks` callback just adds a nice report for each task and at the end to show how long everything took.
 The default sorting is descending but is overridden here to be in executed order.

-    cat << EOF > ansible.cfg
-    [defaults]
-    interpreter_python=auto_silent
-    host_key_checking = False
-    callback_whitelist = profile_tasks

-    [callback_profile_tasks]
-    # sort_order = none, ascending, descending
-    sort_order = none
-    EOF

 ## Simple test to make sure ansible can see the VM.